Effectively wicks away oil without drying or irritating the skin

 Tea Tree Oil

-All-natural plant with astringent properties that tones the skin and tightens pores, leaving skin feeling soothed and refreshed
+All-natural plant known to tone the skin, tighten pores, and leave skin feeling soothed and refreshed

 Healthy Cleanse® - Oily